 - Previously On: The Animated Credits Opening doubles as this, shortly retelling the first movie.

 - Scarpia Ultimatum: Fantômas threatens to remove the head of Fandor, Juve and Bertrand if Hélène does not agree to become his partner.

 - Seadog Peg Leg: Juve goes to the Masquerade Ball in a pirate costume, complete with eyepatch and peg leg — doubling as a machine gun.

 - Sequel Escalation: The first film is mostly about Fantômas committing several important thefts and showing to the public eye that he can be a real threat (and avenging the journalistic insult in the process).
 He uses mostly believable means such as his Master of Disguise talents, drive-by shootings, grenade and bombing attacks.
 The first sequel has him planning to Take Over the World from his Volcano Lair using a Mind-Control Device, with a goofier-than-ever commissioner Juve trying to stop him using James Bond-esque gadgets.
 And there's a Flying Car.

 - Sequel Goes Foreign: The bulk of the story takes place in Italy (the first one was set in France).

 - Shout-Out:Juve: What would people think of you if Fantômas was caught by a vulgar 00-something?
 We are in an era of secret agents and gadgets!

 - Spy Fiction: Fantômas Unleashed spoofs the use of gadgets, extravagant villain plans and lairs from Sean Connery's James Bond era (and even predates those of You Only Live Twice).

-- Unexplained Recovery / You Look Familiar: A mook killed by one of Juve's cigars in Fantômas Unleashed is then seen alive in Fantômas Against Scotland Yard (same actor in the same role) without explanation.
+- Unexplained Recovery: A mook killed by one of Juve's cigars in Fantômas Unleashed is then seen alive in Fantômas Against Scotland Yard (same actor in the same role) without explanation.